"Covid hit, and everything stopped."

 The Sewing Rooms social enterprise is a business that trades to tackle social problems.
 Our goal is to improve the personal and environmental health and wellbeing of the communities we work with, as well as improve peoples’ life chances.

-Tell us abut your organisation?
+Tell us about your organisation?

 The Sewing Rooms is a social business that’s all about improving personal and environmental wellbeing.
 We provide training opportunities and jobs in textile manufacturing for people in and around Skelmersdale.
 We also upcycle, recycle and divert textile waste from landfill.